ChainSafe/protocol/positions/libp2p.md

 ### Required skills and experience

+- Proficiency in TypeScrit
+  - 5+ years of TypeScrit programming language, paradigms, constructs, and idioms
+  - 7+ years of professional software back-end development experience (no front-end experience required)
 - Experience developing highly performant, secure, and scalable networking software
-- Senior Proficiency in JavaScript and TypeScript (no front-end experience required)
+- Effective usage of TypeScript debugging tools
+- Be able to proactively dive into the novel territory and share knowledge on what you've learned
+- Basic understanding of cryptography and common applications
+- Ability to write clean and effective documentation and comments\
 - Experience in distributed applications and peer-to-peer networking
 - Comfortable learning complex protocols from scratch
 - Takes initiative, is a self-starter, is accountable for work